Rabios/Pancake/docs/build_system.md

 ### Haxe port

-Haxe port is all in single file, You can comment class (module) you don't need with commenting it's loader in `Pancake` class.
+Compilation flags provided to use in `build.hxml` so you can include modules you want and modules you don't want...

+ex: `--define PANCAKE_AUDIO` will include `pancake.audio` module when building Pancake!

 So Haxe won't include it!